 Notre Dame Could Have Historic 2025 NFL Draft

 Notre Dame has a rich history of producing NFL Draft picks.
 The most draft picks Notre Dame has produced in a single year since the NFL Draft moved to just seven rounds in 1994 was eight back in 2014.
-With a loaded roster – especially on the defensive side of the ball – the Fighting Irish are poised to challenge that total in 2025 after having six players selected in the 2024 NFL draft a couple of weeks ago.
+With a loaded roster – especially on the defensive side of the ball – the Fighting Irish are poised to challenge that total in 2025 after having seven players selected in the 2024 NFL draft a couple of weeks ago.
 Obviously, a lot can change between now and then, but it looks like, at a minimum, the Irish will equal its 2024 with a great chance to exceed it.

 Currently, six players feel like locks to be selected, assuming they stay healthy and continue on their current trajectories.